wholesalescreensandglass a window screen distributor for Phifer

 Rescreening with Phifer Screen in Aluminum Frames

-.6.
-Cut screen on 45º angle at corner (Photo C).
+6. Cut the screen at a 45° angle at the corner again (Photo C).

 Replacing Fiberglass Screen Panels in Pool and Patio Enclosures

-6. Trim off excess screening.
+6. Trim off any excess screening.